-With our first example (cf. Section 1.1), we mentioned that an automaton 'a1.xml' is ready and available to the functions of the instance 'vcsn-char-b'.
-There exist some other automata for the same purpose, and such automata also exist for other instances of TAF-KIT 1.4; their list is available via the option --list-automata:
+With our first example (cf. Section 1.1), we mentioned that an automaton 'al.xml' is ready and available to the functions of the instance 'vcsn-char-b'.
+There exist some other automata for the same purpose, and such automata also exist for other instances of TAF-KIT 1.3.9; their list is available via the option --list-automata:

+'''

-\$ vcsn-char-b --list-automata
+$ vcsn-char-b --list-automata

 The following automata are predefined:

-'''

-a1.xml
+- a1.xml

-b1.xml
+- b1.xml

-div3base2.xml
+- div3base2.xml

-double-3-1.xml
+- double-3-1.xml

-'''

-'''

 - ladybird-6.xml

 '''